kennycito/kennycito/README.md

 # wassup?

-I'm Brian also known as Jirri and Robbert.
+I'm Kenny also known as dix and Freakboys.
 I love coding and cibersecurity.

 I'm currently searching for an enterprise in France to accept me as an internship for 18 months :)